-State Classification: Prime Farmland In Agricultural Preserve?
+In Agricultural Preserve?
 Yes, Carrizo

 Agricultural Preserve

 Under Williamson Act contract?
 No

 The developed and undeveloped portions of the project site are relatively flat.
-The average slope of the parcel is under two (2) percent.
+The average slope of the parcel is under ten (10) percent.

 Table SL-2 of the Conservation/Open Space Element lists the important agricultural soils of San Luis Obispo County.
-Table 2 identifies soils on the project site, their farmland classifications, and total acreages impacted by the project.
+Soils on the project site, their farmland classifications, and total acreages are shown in Table 2 and then described in detail below.

-Table 2 Classifications and Acreages of Soils Impacted by the Project
+Table 2 Classifications and Acreages of Soils On-site

-Farmland Classific Acres Soil Conservation/Open Space Element Farmland Mapping and Monitoring Program Impacted by the Project Yeguas-Pinspring Complex (0-2% slope) Prime Farmland Highly Productive Rangeland Soils Prime Farmland 4.3 acres
+Farmland Classifications Soil Conservation/Open Space Element Classification FMMP Classification NRCS Classifications Impacted by Project Yeguas-Pinspring Complex (2-5 % slope) Prime Farmland if Irrigated, Highly Productive Rangeland Soils Farmland of Local Importance Prime Farmland if Irrigated 2.0 acres Yeguas Pinspring Complex (0-2 % slope) Prime Farmland if Irrigated, Highly Productive Rangeland Soils Farmland of Local Potential Prime Farmland if Irrigated 2.34 acres

-Sources: NRCS Web Soil Survey 2020; Classifications based on Table SL-2 of the County General Plan's Conservation/Open Space Element; California Department of Conservation Farmland Mapping and Monitoring Program (FMMP) 2016
+Sources: Natural Resources Conservation Service 2020; Table SL-2 of the County General Plan's Conservation/Open Space Element and the State Farmland Mapping and Monitoring Program, 2016.

-Based on the California Department of Conservation Farmland Mapping and Monitoring Program (FMMP), the project site is mapped as Prime Farmland (if irrigated) and Highly Productive Rangeland Soils.
-Based on the San Luis Obispo County General Plan's Conservation/Open Space Element, the project site soils are considered Prime Farmland (if irrigated) and Highly Productive Rangeland Soils.
+Based on the California Department of Conservation Farmland Mapping and Monitoring Program (FMMP), the project site is mapped as Farmland of Local Potential and Farmland of Local Importance.
+Based on the San Luis Obispo County General Plan's Conservation/Open Space Element, the project site is mapped as Prime Farmland if Irrigated and Highly Productive Range Soils.